 - Sci-Fi Dine-In Theater Restaurant

-Since Hollywood Studios is more crowded during the day and wait times for attractions decrease in the evening, we encourage your to make a reservation for lunch if eating at a table service restaurant.
+Since Hollywood Studios is more crowded during the day and wait times for attractions decrease in the evening, we encourage you to make a reservation for lunch if eating at a table service restaurant.
 This allows you to enjoy the air-conditioning during the hottest part of the day, and enjoy the rides when some guests have gone home.

-Whenever you decide to eat at a sit-down meal, make sure you make advanced dining reservations ahead of time, especially for the 50’s Prime Time Cafe as it books up really fast.
+Whenever you decide to eat a sit-down meal, make sure you make advanced dining reservations ahead of time, especially for the 50’s Prime Time Cafe as it books up really fast.
 Dining reservations can be made 180 days in advance which we highly recommend.

 Read our guide to Disney Advanced Dining Reservations for more info.